learning-zone/azure-basics/README.md

 #### Q. What is Azure Marketplace, and what can you find there?
 #### Q. How do you estimate and control costs in Azure?
 #### Q. What is Azure Cognitive Services, and how can they be used in applications?
+#### Q. Are you able to create Azure applications that can deal with connection failures?
+#### Q. Which Azure option works best for code execution without a server?
+#### Q. Which Azure function is suggested for a shared file-sharing setup amongst several virtual machines?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>